This post may contain affiliate links. Please read our disclosure policy.

-The idea for this skinny pumpkin granola with quinoa and cranberries was planted back in August when I saw Stephanie’s post for slow cooker pumpkin granola.
+The idea for this low points pumpkin granola with quinoa and cranberries was planted back in August when I saw Stephanie’s post for slow cooker pumpkin granola.

 This is what I came up with after comparing and contrasting three recipes: